Torres del Paine trek, located deep in the South of Patagonia in South America, is considered to be one of the best treks in the world!

 - can opener;

 - for breakfast – one serving of oatmeal per person;

-- for lunch – snacks like a carrot, chocolate bar, cookies, apples, or granola bar;
+- for lunch – snacks such as carrots, chocolate bar, cookies, apples, or granola bars;

 - for dinner – pasta dish, tuna, or rice dish for dinner (be sure to mix in some sort of protein);